UTNuclearRobotics/robofleet_client/README.md

 ## Running the client node

+___
-**use:** rosrun robofleet_client client config_file_path
+    usage: rosrun robofleet_client client config_file

+    positional arguments:
-**config_file_path** - Path to a YAML configuration file which specifies the input and output topics of the client.
+      config_file    Path to a YAML configuration file which specifies the input and output topics of the client.
                      See robofleet_client/cfg/example.yaml as a guide.
 Topic names from the config file are resolved by the client according to ROS's normal name resolution rules.
 You must have built plugin packages for any message types referenced in the configuration.
+See the example in robofleet_client/cfg/example.yaml
+___

 ### Direct mode